-The skills and knowledge that the Eller Executive MBA impart transfer immediately, boosting not only individual performance but organizational capacity from the first week of the program.
+The skills and knowledge gained through the Eller Executive MBA can be applied immediately, boosting not only individual performance but organizational capacity from the first week of the program.
 The Eller EMBA helps employees prepare for greater responsibilities within an organization at the same time that they educate and improve the productivity of employees below and around them.
 Because of the tangible benefits that stem from a more educated and skillful workforce, many organizations choose to sponsor employees' participation in the Eller Executive MBA program.

 Learn more about Executive MBA sponsorship: